-The Ethics and Integrity Committee will advise the Board of Directors on matters pertaining to evolving international law, ethical considerations related to responsible business practices, and requirements under law and regulations applied to the sale and use of Cellebrite's technologies.
-The committee is comprised of eight industry experts, which includes ethics experts, legal experts, former members of the police force, former members of ministries of defense, technology experts, academic experts and community leaders.
+The Company has an Ethics and Integrity Committee, which serves as an advisory body to the board.
+The committee is comprised of approximately eight industry experts, which include ethics experts, legal experts, former members of the police force, former members of ministries of defense, technology experts, academic experts and community leaders.
+The role of the Ethics and Integrity Committee is to advise the board on matters pertaining to evolving international law, ethical considerations related to responsible business practices and requirements under law and regulations applied to the sale and use of our technologies.